magpylib/magpylib/docs/_pages/0_documentation.md

 The analytical solutions are exact when there is no material response and natural boundary conditions can be assumed.

-For **permanent magnets**, when (remanent) permeabilities are below $\mu_r < 1.1$ the error is typically below 1-5 % (long magnet shapes are better, large distance from magnet is better).
+For permanent **magnets**, when (remanent) permeabilities are below $\mu_r < 1.1$ the error is typically below 1-5 % (long magnet shapes are better, large distance from magnet is better).
 Demagnetization factors are not automatically included at this point.
 Error estimation as a result of the material response is evaluated in more detail in the appendix of [Malagò2020](https://www.mdpi.com/1424-8220/20/23/6873).

-The **line-current** solutions give the exact same field as outside of a wire that carries a homogenous current.

-**Magpylib is at its best** when dealing with air-coils (no eddy currents) and high grade permanent magnet assemblies (Ferrite, NdFeB, SmCo or similar materials).
+The line **current** solutions give the exact same field as outside of a wire that carries a homogenous current.
+In general, Magpylib is at its best when dealing with air-coils (no eddy currents) and high grade permanent magnet assemblies (Ferrite, NdFeB, SmCo or similar materials).
 For more details check out the {ref}`physComp` section.

 Magpylib only provides solutions for simple geometric forms.
-However, in magnetostatics the **superposition principle** holds: the total magnetic field is given by the (vector-)sum of all the fields of all sources.
+However, in magnetostatics the **superposition principle** holds, i.e. the total magnetic field is given by the sum of all the fields of all sources.
 For magnets this means that complex magnet shapes can be constructed from simple forms.
 Specifically, it is possible to cut-out a part of a magnet simply by placing a second magnet with opposite magnetization inside the first one.
+REFERENCE TO EXAMPLES

 (docu-magpylib-objects)=

 ## The Magpylib objects

-The most convenient way to compute magnetic fields is through the object oriented interface.
+The most convenient way for working with Magpylib is through the object oriented interface.
 Magpylib objects represent magnetic field sources, sensors and collections with various defining attributes and methods.
 With Version 4.0.0 the following classes are implemented:

 **Magnets**